voc/intro-outro-generator/README.md

  - d: duration (of time)

 So to fade the logo out, the generator yould look like this:
-To form an ease-in-opacity-animation, the frame-generator could look like this:

 	# three seconds of animation
 	frames = 3*fps